-- (1) A person must not without a permit - - (a) subject to subclause (3), hire local government property; - (b) advertise anything by any means on local government property; - (c) erect any sign; - (d) erect, on local government property, a structure for public amusement or for any performance, whether for gain or otherwise; - (e) teach, coach or train, for profit, any person in or on local government property: - (f) cut, break, injure, deface, pull up, pick, remove, or destroy any tree, shrub, flower, grass or plant of any kind; - (g) cut, collect, or remove any timber, firewood, stone, sand or other materials, other than seaweed; - (h) plant any plant or sow any seeds on local government property; - (i) carry on any trading on local government property unless the trading is conducted - - (a) with the consent of a person who holds a permit to conduct a function, and where the trading is carried on under and in accordance with the permit; or - (b) by a person who has a licence or permit to carry on trading on local government property under any written law; - (j) unless an employee of the local government in the course of his or her duties or on an area set aside for that purpose - - (a) drive or ride or take any vehicle on to local government property; or - (b) park or stop any vehicle on local government property; - (k) conduct a function, or undertake any promotional activity, on local government property; - (I) charge any person for entry to local government property, unless the charge is for entry to land or a building hired by a charitable organisation; - (m) light a fire on local government property except in a facility provided for that purpose; - (n) light or set off any fireworks or conduct a fireworks display; - (o) parachute, hang glide, abseil or base jump from or on to local government property; - (p) launch an aircraft from, or land an aircraft onto, local government property; - (q) erect a building or a refuelling site on local government property;
+- (1) A person must not without a permit - - (a) subject to subclause (3), hire local government property; - (b) advertise anything by any means on local government property; - (c) erect any sign on local government property;

+- (d) erect, on local government property, a structure for public amusement or for any performance, whether for gain or otherwise; - (e) teach, coach or train, for profit, any person in or on local government property; - (f) cut, break, injure, deface, pull up, pick, remove, or destroy any tree, shrub, flower, grass or plant of any kind on local government property; - (g) cut, collect, or remove any timber, firewood, stone, sand or other materials, other than seaweed on local government property; - (h) plant any plant or sow any seeds on local government property; - (i) carry on any trading on local government property unless the trading is conducted - - (i) with the consent of a person who holds a permit to conduct a function, and where the trading is carried on under and in accordance with the permit; or - (ii) by a person who has a licence or permit to carry on trading on local government property under any written law; - (j) unless that person is an employee of the local government acting in the course of his or her duties or on an area set aside for that purpose - - (i) drive or ride or take any vehicle on to local government property; or - (ii) park or stop any vehicle on local government property; - (k) conduct a function, or undertake any promotional activity, on local government property; - (I) charge any person for entry to local government property, unless the charge is for entry to land or a building hired by a charitable organisation; - (m) light a fire on local government property except in a facility provided for that purpose; - light or set off any fireworks or conduct a fireworks display on local government property; - (o) parachute, hang glide, abseil or base jump from or on to local government property; - (p) launch an aircraft from, or land an aircraft onto, local government property; - (q) erect a building or a refuelling site on local government property; - (r) make any excavation on or erect or remove any fence on local government property; - (s) erect or install any structure above or below ground, which is local government property, for the purpose of supplying any water, power, sewer, communication, television or similar service to a person; - (t) deposit or store any thing on local government property; - (u) depasture, tether, drive or ride any horse, sheep, cattle, goat, camel, ass, mule or pig on local government property;

-- make any excavation on or erect or remove any fence on local government property; - (s) erect or install any structure above or below ground, which is local government property, for the purpose of supplying any water, power, sewer, communication, television or similar service to a person; - (t) deposit or store any thing on local government property; - depasture, tether, drive or ride any horse, sheep, cattle, goat, camel, ass, mule or pig on local government property; - (v) conduct or take part in any gambling game or contest or bet, or offer to bet, publicly; or - (w) erect, install, operate or use any broadcasting, public address system, loudspeaker or other device for the amplification of sound on local government property, other than those used by a surf life saving club in the performance of its functions. - (2) The local government may exempt a person from compliance with subclause (1) on the application of that person. - (3) The local government may exempt specified local government property or a class of local government property from the application of subclause (1)(a).
+- (v) conduct or take part in any gambling game or contest or bet, or offer to bet, publicly on local government property; or - (w) erect, install, operate or use any broadcasting, public address system, loudspeaker or other device for the amplification of sound on local government property, other than those used by a surf life saving club in the performance of its functions. - (2) The local government may exempt a person from compliance with subclause (1) on the application of that person. - (3) The local government may exempt specified local government property or a class of local government property from the application of subclause (1)(a).